23HCI03SMP/Barnes-Hut-Simulation/README.md

 Using the Biot-Savart Law, we can derive another equation to [calculate the magnetic forces between moving charges](https://www.phys.unsw.edu.au/einsteinlight/jw/module2_FEB.htm):
 $$F=\frac{\mu_{0}}{4\pi}\frac{q_{1}q_{2}\overrightarrow{v_{1}}\times \overrightarrow{v_{2}} \times \overrightarrow{r}}{\left| {r}^{3} \right|}$$
 where F is the magnetic force, $\mu_{0}$ is the permitivity of free space, r is the distance between the two particles, q represents the charge and v represents the velocity where subscripts 1 and 2 represent the two interacting particles.

-### Centre of Charge

-By finding the centre of charge of each octet, we are able to treat all particles as a single particle at the point of the centre of charge.
-By splitting the centre of charge into its positive and negative components, (i.e different centre of charges for positive and negative charge), we are able to subtract the different values of positive and negative charge to obtain the correct resultant force.
-This allows us to simulate multiple particle types with different charges at the same time.

 ### Initial Values
 The initial values for the particles are generated using the `initial_conditions.cpp` file.
 The particles are generated in a sphere within the given boundaries in the octree.
 The particles are given a certain charge and mass (based on what particle we are simulating), as well as a certain coordinate distrubution using Gaussian Distribution: